Sōta Fujii: 20202022: Multiple major title victories

+20232025: Continued dominance and becoming the first 8-crown title holder

 On February 23, 2023, he won the 16th Asahi Cup Open by defeating Toyoshima and Watanabe, in the semi-finals and finals respectively.
 It was the fourth time Fujii won the tournament.

 On March 12, 2023, Fujii defeated challenger Habu in Game 6 of the 72nd Ōshō title match (January–March 2023) 4 games to 2.
 This was the first time the two met in a major title match.
 The match was tied at two wins apiece after four games, but Fujii won the next two games to defend his Ōshō title.

-On March 19, 2023, Fujii defeated Watanabe in Game 4 of the 48th Kiō title match (February–March 2023} to win the match 3 games to 1.
+On March 19, 2023, Fujii defeated Watanabe in Game 4 of the 48th Kiō title match (February–March 2023) to win the match 3 games to 1.
 This made Fujii not only the second but also the youngest player to become a 6-crown title holder at age 20 years 8 months.
 On the same day, the final of the 72nd NHK Cup was broadcast and Fujii defeated Yuki Sasaki 8-dan to win the tournament for the first time.
 The win also made Fujii the first professional shogi player in history to win all non-major title tournaments in a single season.
+A few months later in May, Fujii successfully defended his Eiō title by defeating Tatsuya Sugai 3 games to 1 in the 8th Eiō title match.
+A few days after defending his Eiō title, Fujii defeated Watanabe in Game 5 of the 81st Meijin title match to win the match 4 games to 1 and become the youngest person to win the Meijin title.
+Fujii's win made him only the second person to become a 7-crown title older and also the youngest to do so.
+Fujii's undefeated streak in major title matches continued in June–August 2023 when he first defeated Daichi Sasaki 3 games to 1 in the 94th Kisei title match (June–July 2023) to defend his Kisei title, and then beat Sasaki again 4 games to 1 in the 64th Ōi title match (July–August 2023) to defend his Ōi title.